Shahbaz Khan Kamboh: Battle against Bahadhur Khan-i-Shaibani

 Bahadhur Khan-i-Shaibani and his brother Khan Zaman-i-Shaibani were Amir Viziers in the court of Akbar and both were holding big Jagirs, but as luck would have it, they rebelled against the emperor.
 With the help of Shahbaz Khan, Akbar crushed the rebellion with an iron hand.
 General Khan Zaman-i-Shaibani was killed in the battle but Bahadhur Khan was executed by Shahbaz Khan and Rai Bansi Das Kamboh on orders of the emperor.

+Campaigns against Mewar

+He led multiple invasions that resulted in the subjugation of key areas in Mewar, such as Kumbhalgarh, Mandalgarh, Gogunda, and Central Mewar, bringing them permanently under Mughal rule.
+The Mughal Empire established its supremacy in Mewar after Shahbaz Khan's invasions.
+This ultimately led to a significant weakening of Maharana Pratap's power, forcing him to retreat to his hilly abode.

-As Governor of Bengal
+As Subahdar of Bengal

-On 18 May 1583, Shahbaz Khan was appointed Governor of Bengal.
-Initially, he had commanded 5000 cavalry and had distinguished himself greatly in Bengal, but later when operating in Brahmputra, he had commanded 9000 strong cavalry.
+On 18 May 1583, Shahbaz Khan was appointed Subahdar of Bengal and took the title Mir Jumla.
+Initially, he commanded 5000 cavalry and had distinguished himself greatly in Bengal, but later when operating in Brahmputra, he had commanded 9000 strong cavalry.

 Tarsun Khan was engaged in war against Masum Khan.
 Shahbaz Khan's forces invested Dinajpur and Masum Khan was thus besieged in Dinajpur.
 The combined forces of Shahbaz Khan and Tarsun Khan attacked Masum Khan on November 15, 1583, but the latter fled to Bhati while Jabbari, an ally of Masum Khan, fled to Koch Bihar.
 Masum Khan got refuge with Isa Khan at Bhati.